Ghini/ghini.desktop/doc/installing.rst

    the operation can take several minutes to complete, depending on the speed of your internet connection.

-#. the last installation step creates the Bauble group and shortcuts in the
+#. the last installation step creates the Ghini group and shortcuts in the
    Windows Start Menu, for all users.
 To do so, you need run a script with administrative rights.
 The script is called ``devinstall-finalize.bat``, it is right in your HOME folder, and has been created at the previous